sony/silentcipher/README.md

 <!-- # Troubleshooting -->
 # License

-- The code in this repository is released under the license as found in the [LICENSE file](LICENSE).
+- The code in this repository is released under the MIT license as found in the [LICENSE file](LICENSE).

 # Maintainers:
 - [Mayank Kumar Singh](https://github.com/mayank-git-hub)